bleech/flynt-docs/README.md

         $ yarn

 4. Start the default gulp task to build and watch styles, scripts and assets.
+The site is served under `localhost:1313`.

         $ gulp

-5. Run hugo in watch mode and start adding content under the `content/` tree.
+5. Add content under the `content/` tree.

-        $ hugo server

-    The site is served under `localhost:1313`.

 ## Usage